Skip to main content

 Using Agave API's authenticated passthrough request, you can make requests directly to the Source Systems.
 Passthrough requests allow you to a Source System's endpoints before Agave API supports them in a unified way.

-We support passthrough requests in three ways:
+We support passthrough requests in 4 ways:

 1. JSON Requests